I Miss This Boy More Than I Can Say (Letting Max Go to China at 17)

 And for some reason that did it.
 My nerves started to relax a little bit.

-We got a super homesick email from him after that.
+Then they tightened right up again when we promptly got a super homesick email from him.
+Dagger to the heart for the mama.
 He was jet-lagged and trying to get his bearings straight.
-Those nerves tightened back up.

-But then I got this email, and I got this overwhelming feeling that all was right in the world (he told me it was ok if I shared these):
+But then I got another email (below), and I got this overwhelming feeling that all was right in the world once again.
+(These emails are shared with his permission):

 Yesterday one of the employees at the office showed me around Shanghai.
 We went to the top of the Financial Center and saw the cool view from there, Ill send pictures on WeChat.
 We also went to Peoples Square and after saw a few cool night views.
 I feel like the time is ticking a little bit too slowly, and everyday I get more and more homesick.